codefellows/seattle-javascript-401n5/white-board-final-prep.md

 Each node has a value of it's track section number.

 If the Ferrari starts first and is able to move 2 nodes each turn, then Cadillac moves 1 node each turn, at what section number will Ferrari circle around to meet the Cadillac?

+Visualize and step through your solution.
+The point is NOT to do in head.